 What has worked for me after a big effort (1.5 - 12 hours continuous exercise avg HRM >70%):

 Your diet, sleep pattern/duration, stress, and mood will all play a part in the recovery process...mix up the formula until you find what you need to feel refreshed and ready to do it again.
 Don't worry about making mistakes as they will happen, learn from each combination and keep trying.
 And don't forget to smile as you cross the finish line...savor the moment as you earned it.

 The most important to me is make sure I get something in my body ASAP!
 The longer I wait the worse I feel in a few hours.
 Post race I will grab a chocolate milk and a banana while I stretch/cool down, and then I will finish off with a cold beer (because I deserved it, right?!).

 All of these methods work, but I especially relate to this one.
 When I run long distances, I sometimes become ravenously hungry, even more so than thirsty.
 The chocolate milk tip is a fairly new one to me, too, and I found it to be very effective.

-A good recovery method that I have found through the years is chocolate mil, as noted from others above as well as eating a banana and drinking water.
-Your muscles are sore from the build up of lactic acid which is depriving your muscles from the normal aerobic process that is involved in energy utilization.
+A good recovery method that I have found through the years is chocolate milk, as noted from others above as well as eating a banana and drinking water.
+Your muscles are sore from the build up of lactic acid which is depriving them from the normal aerobic process that is involved in energy utilization.
 By "uptaking" electrolytes, potassium , sugar, and protein, you are more or less "unlocking" the parts of cellular aspiration that use these minerals to help our cells recover and rejuvenate.

 Foam rollers help stretch out our tendons and other muscles which help break down the blockage of blood flow and accordingly increase oxygen flow.